Section 76 bis of the Revenue Code is Thailand's Permanent Establishment (PE) corporate tax law. It deems a PE in Thailand when a foreign company:

 PE Tax Payable in Thailand

-The tax payable under the Section 76 bis law is the standard rate of corporate tax (20%) on the amount of the net profit (after deduction of expenses) that the foreign company derives from the income or gains in Thailand.
+The tax payable under the Section 76 bis law is the standard rate of corporate tax (20%) on the amount of the net profit (after deduction of expenses) that a foreign company derives on the income or gains from Thailand sources.

-But the Section 76 bis law additionally prescribes that if the net profit is either not known or cannot be ascertained or tax audit officers don't accept expenses are directly related or incurred for earning the income or gains in Thailand the tax audit officers have the power to assess the tax at the rate of 5% of the gross income or gains in Thailand (before deduction of expenses).
+But the Section 76 bis law additionally prescribes that if the net profit is not known or it cannot be ascertained, or tax audit officers don't accept expenses are directly related, or incurred for, the earning of income or gains, tax audit officers have the power to assess PE tax at the rate of 5% of the gross income or gains derived from Thailand sources (before deduction of expenses).

-The PE tax payable in Thailand can therefore be summed up as being:
+PE corporate tax payable in Thailand can therefore be:

-5% of the PE's gross income or gains (before deduction of expenses).
+5% of the PE's gross income or gains (before deduction of expenses), as maybe assessed by a tax audit officer.

 Rights and Entitlements under Double Tax Treaties

-Thailand's Section 76 bis PE tax law does not grant any period of time before a foreign company can be deemed to have a PE and under Thailand's PE tax law foreign companies can be deemed to have a PE from the first day of having an employee, representative or go-between in Thailand.
+Thailand's Section 76 bis PE tax law does not grant any period of time before a foreign company can be deemed to have a PE and under Thailand's PE tax law foreign companies can be deemed to have a PE from the first day of having an employee, a representative, or a go-between in Thailand, and earning gains or income in Thailand.

-Building site, construction project, installation project, assembly project or supervisory activities in connection therewith in Thailand; and/or
+A building site, or a construction, installation or assembly project, or supervisory activities in connection therewith in Thailand; and/or

 Our Tax Insights and Updates are general information publications focusing on the laws for meeting tax compliance obligations, and tax rights and entitlements under the laws.